 - In the organic realm: abnormal attacks and fits; inherited oppressions; chronic scalp or skin diseases; proneness to fall; frequent miscarriages; St. Vitus’ dance (Sydenham’s chorea or chorea minor); twitching etc.

 Note: one cannot assume that all these symptoms are because of an occult cause.
 But in cases where people have become involved in sorcery or the occult (or New Age), these symptoms can appear.

-(Source: The Devil’s Alphabet by Kurt Koch)
+(Most of the information in this post is based on The Devil’s Alphabet by Kurt Koch)

 If you believed you have been demonized but have repented and submitted your life to the Lord Jesus Christ and need prayer for deliverance, feel free to reach out to me.

 If you don’t know Jesus Christ as your Lord and Savior you can receive Him into your heart and He can deliver you from darkness and sin and have your name written in His Book of Life.